-In several Caribbean countries, the absence of effective land use policies and the lack of robust, empowered water resource management authorities have resulted in watershed degradation and compromised water source integrity.
+In several Caribbean countries, the absence of effective land use policies and robust, empowered water resource management authorities, have resulted in degradation of watersheds and the compromising of the integrity of water sources.
 Also, contamination of water sources from upstream agricultural activity has impacted negatively on the quality of water available for use.
 The conversion of catchments for development and agriculture poses an increasing threat to stream flows (Cashman, Cox, Daniel, & Smith, 2014).
-There is increasing evidence of solid wastes, including plastics, in drinking water resources, and worryingly, the emergence of contaminants such as hormones, endocrine disruptors, and drugs in the water supply.
-Industrial activity, such as mining and inappropriate sewage disposal, have caused contamination of groundwater supplies in countries such as Jamaica and Barbados (Cashman, 2013).
+There is increasing evidence of solid wastes, including plastics, in drinking water resources, and worryingly, the emergence of contaminants such as hormones, endocrine disruptors and drugs in the water supply.
+Industrial activity, such as mining, and inappropriate sewage disposal have caused contamination of groundwater supplies in countries such as Jamaica and Barbados (Cashman A. , 2013).
 It is clear, therefore, that countries need to adopt integrated water resources management (IWRM) for a more comprehensive and sustainable approach to the management of land use and water resources.